Hugues de Pierrepont

 Hugh de Pierrepont (died 1229) was bishop of Liège from 1200 to 1229.
 He was French in origin, from the diocese of Laon; he was son of Hugues de Wasnad.
 He was supported after his election by Baldwin VI of Hainaut.
-He married Clemence, daughter of Guitier, Count of Rethel.

 He was a supporter of Emperor Frederick II.

 He was victorious at the Battle of Steppes, 1213, leading an alliance against Henry I of Brabant.